wegfawefgawefg/guido-py/README.md

     Nine = auto()
 ```

-If you put a TopLevel.Settings tag on a button, the ButtonPressed and ButtonReleased events will have that tag attached to them.
+If you put set a buttons tag to be TopLevel.Settings, the corresponding ButtonPressed or ButtonReleased events will have that tag attached to them.

 ### 2. Define Some Elements